Last Updated on February 2, 2022

-How do you create a safe memorial service in these trying times?
-Here’s what you need to know about virtual funerals and how to plan a meaningful online memorial when everyone can’t gather together.
+How do you create an online memorial service in these trying times?
+Here’s what you need to know about virtual funerals and how to plan a meaningful memorial when everyone can’t gather together.

-2020 hit everyone in some way.
+Funerals are no longer held only in the traditional way.
+After all, 2020 hit everyone, including the funeral industry.
 Suddenly, everyone knew what Zoom was and how to use it.
 Businesses, organizations, families, and friends have all adapted.
 Funeral homes are among the many industries that have had to “rethink” business as usual.

 While some families choose to meet together, others may (for a wide variety of reasons) prefer to stream online.

 In the funeral industry, we are calling it the “together alone” funeral.

 A virtual funeral works the same as a traditional funeral… basically.

 The difference is that not everyone is physically in attendance.
 Often, a large number of friends, acquaintances, and even family members are watching from a distance through Zoom or other similar apps.

 Even in the post-2020 era, families may choose limited attendance at the physical, in-person funeral.
 A chapel that may have accommodated 200 people might only seat 50 or less.
 This means that some people will not get an invitation to the funeral.

 Did I mention that you have to invite people now?
 Reading an obituary in the paper does not automatically mean you will be allowed to attend the funeral service, or an announcement in the church bulletin.
 This is the new world of Zoom funerals.